galloppinggryphon/HumbleBlockGenerator/README.md

 ### Configuration 🟧

-HUB is configured in `config.json`.
+HUB is configured with `config.json`, located in the root directory.
 If it is missing, run the command `npm run init` to generate a new one or make a copy of [examples/config.json](./examples/config.json).

+Block configuration files are by default placed in the `./config` folder.

 Settings